hammackj/uirusu/README.markdown

 Uirusu is licensed under the MIT license see the `LICENSE` file for the full license.

 ## Contact
-You can reach the team at jacob.hammack[@]arxopia[dot]com, http://www.arxopia.com, or contact hammackj on IRC @ irc.freenode.net, #risu
+You can reach the team at jacob.hammack[@]hammackj[dot]com, http://www.hammackj.com, or contact hammackj